abinit/abinit/doc/mkdocs-tutorials/rf1.md

      Phonon frequencies in cm-1    :
     -  5.616089E-01  5.616089E-01  5.616092E-01  3.442590E+02  3.442590E+02
     -  3.442590E+02

+!!! tip

-_You might wonder about the dash sign present in the first column of the two lines giving the frequencies in cm-1.
+    You might wonder about the dash sign present in the first column of the two lines giving the frequencies in cm-1.
 The first column of the main ABINIT output files is always dedicated to signs needed to automatically treat the comparison with respect to reference files.
 Except if you become a ABINIT developer, you should ignore these signs.
 In the present case, they should not be interpreted as a minus sign for the floating numbers that follow them._

 There is a good news about this result, and a bad news.
 The good news is that there are indeed three acoustic modes, with frequency rather close to zero